-When you are trying to secure your computer from cyber threats, the first thing that you will want to do is go through antivirus installation.
+When you are trying to secure your computer from cyber threats, the first thing that you can do is antivirus installation.
 Get antivirus and a spyware checker on your computer and you will have instantly eliminated most threats.
 Of course, this does mean that you will need a quality piece of software on your computer.
 If you are unsure what the best options are, then don’t hesitate to contact our computer support team for a bit of technical support.
-You could also contact the IT support team at your place of work to see what antivirus software they use to deal with cybersecurity threats.

-This means not clicking random links that you aren't quite sure of the source of.
-Do not download software unless you know what it is.
+Do not click random links that you are not quite sure about the source.
+Do not download software unless it is from trusted websites.
 Do not share sensitive data such as usernames and passwords through messaging services.
 We know that this is something that you will likely be practising when you are not normally working at home, but we are in unique times.
 Sometimes people ‘forget’ just how dangerous the online world is.
 Take precautions and use it properly.

-Finally; you need to make sure that you keep all the software on your computer up to date.
-One of the main reasons updates are released for software is because the updates help to plug security flaws.
-If you do not plug these security flaws, then your software is ripe for hacking.
-The hacking could even extend beyond that piece of software.
-QuickTech IT technical help team will help you with any software updates if you need assistance.
+You need to make sure that you keep all the software on your computer up to date.
+One of the main reasons why updates are released for software is because it helps to plug security flaws.
+If you do not plug these security flaws, then your software is set for hacking.
+The hacking could even extend beyond software.
+If you need assistance, QuickTech IT technical help team will help you with any software updates.

-Remember; cybersecurity is vital when you are working from home.
+Remember, cybersecurity is vital when you are working from home.
 It is important that you take it seriously.
 You don’t want to be losing sensitive customer data because you clicked a dodgy link online, right?
 Of course not.
 Deal with the issue today.
 You can call us on 1300 857 575 !